Nellaker-group/placenta/README.md

 ## Overview

-Accompanying repository for **A New Graph Node Classification Benchmark:
+Accompanying repository for **[A New Graph Node Classification Benchmark:
-Learning Structure from Histology Cell Graphs
-(New Frontiers in Graph Learning, Neurips 2022)**.
+Learning Structure from Histology Cell Graphs](https://arxiv.org/abs/2211.06292)** (New Frontiers in Graph Learning, NeurIPS 2022).

 This repo contains the PyTorch and PyTorch Geometric implementation for downloading and processing the dataset, *Placenta*, and running all main paper experiments.